Steve Young - Chair

 Dr. David Schjott

-Dr. David Schjott earned his undergraduate degree in Communication Arts and his Master of Arts degree in Sociology from the University of South Alabama in Mobile, AL. He earned a Master of Science degree in Counseling and Human Development at Troy State University and completed his Doctorate degree in Education at Nova Southeastern Iniversity in Fort Lauderdale, FL with a specialization in Adult Education.
-He is employed full-time at Northwest Florida State College as a Professor of Social Science with primary teaching responsibilities in Sociology, Psychology, and Human Growth and Development.
-David is also an Adjunct Associate Professor at Troy State University in the Department of Social Science and at Gulf Coast State College as an Adjunct Instructor in the Sociology Department.
+Dr. David Schjott earned his undergraduate degree in Communication Arts and his Master of Arts degree in Sociology from The University of South Alabama in Mobile, Alabama.
+He earned a Master of Science degree in Counseling and Human Development at Troy State University and completed his Doctorate Degree in Education with a specialization in Adult Education at Nova Southeastern University in Fort Lauderdale, Florida.
+He is employed full-time at Northwest Florida State College as a Professor of Social Science with primary teaching responsibilities in Sociology.
+David is also an Adjunct Sociology Professor at Gulf Coast State College in the Department of Social Science.

 David has served on the Board of Directors for the Mental Health Association of Okaloosa and Walton Counties, the Focus Center, and the Boys and Girls Club of Okaloosa County.
 He served on the Board of Directors for C.O.P.E.
 Center (now Chautauqua Healthcare), a not-for-profit community mental health agency in Walton County, Florida, for more than seventeen years.
 He is currently on the Board of Directors for the Choctawhatchee Basin Alliance, an advocacy group focused on protecting natural waterways and habitats in Okaloosa and Walton Counties, and Bridgeway Center, a not-for-profit Community mental Health Center in Okaloosa County, Florida.

 David has been an active community volunteer for such civic organizations as the United Way, the Crisis Line of Okaloosa County, The Shelter House (Domestic Violence Shelter), and the Fort Walton Beach Chamber of Commerce.